-- Keep in short (~15-30 seconds).
-Statistically, 10% of your video watchers drop.
+- Keep them short (~15-30 seconds).
+Statistically, 10% of your video watchers will drop every 5 seconds.

-6) Version Updates: App updates are a direct rankings factor in the app store.
-Best practice is to update 1-4 times a month ironing out any known kinks or adding new features.
-Frequent updates help:
+App update cycles are a direct rankings factor in both the Google Play and Apple App Stores.
+The best practice here is to update 1-4 times a month ironing out any known kinks or adding new features.

 - Build a stronger, more loyal fan base, by showing you care about routine maintenance.

 - Amplify top of mind awareness, by showing up in the “Updates” section of the app store.

 - Stay competitive, given that competitors are likely making iterations of their own apps as well.

 Ratings and reviews are direct ranking factors in ASO.
 They are also helpful for identifying user pain points or features they most admire.
 Not to mention, they act as UGC to persuade others to download as well!
-Common strategies for earning high quality reviews include:

 - Improving in-app customer service functionalities.